-Why is a Climate Change Adaptation Policy and Strategy important?
+Why is a Coastal Hazard Adaptation Policy and Strategy important?

 How will Council be taking action?

-Council has received funding from the Local Government Association of Queensland (LGAQ) to deliver the ‘Resilient Whitsundays: Coastal Hazards and Responses’ project over the next eighteen months.
+Council received funding from the Local Government Association of Queensland (LGAQ) to deliver the ‘Resilient Whitsundays: Coastal Hazards and Responses’ project.

-This project will begin the important work of identifying which areas and key assets are at risk from coastal hazard in the Whitsunday region, and will develop potential options for responding to these challenges.
+This project began the important work of identifying which areas and key assets are at risk from coastal hazard in the Whitsunday region, and will develop potential options for responding to these challenges.

 How can you get involved?

-You will be able to provide your feedback and input as the project progresses on this page, with a full list of engagement activities to be advised soon.
+You will be able to provide your feedback and input during key milestones as the project progresses.

 If you would like more information about the Strategy or any consultation activities, please contact Council on the details under Who's Listening.